 Core courses, including concentration courses, cannot be substituted.
 General education and other major courses hours may be substituted with comparable courses.
-The appropriate advisor must complete a "Course Substitution Application" form and obtain department chair and department chair recommendations before submitting the form to the Vice President for Instruction for a final decision.
+The appropriate advisor must complete a "Course Substitution Application" form and obtain dean approval before submitting the form to the Vice President for Instruction for a final decision.